 I suspect that in reality they don't want to have new rewards members with large balances.
 Probably they lose money on those accounts.

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of December 31, 2013 Money One Federal Credit Union had $1.68 million in non-current loans and owned real-estate with $13.03 million in equity and loan loss allowances on hand to cover it.
-This gives Money One Federal Credit Union a Texas Ratio of 12.85% which is above average.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 Money One Federal Credit Union had $1.01 million in non-current loans and owned real-estate with $13.63 million in equity and loan loss allowances on hand to cover it.
+This gives Money One Federal Credit Union a Texas Ratio of 7.44% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 Money One Federal Credit Union has $107.47 million in assets with $13.63 million in equity, resulting in a capitalization level of 12.68%, which is excellent.